howToCodeWell/code-challenges/src/markdown-pages/2021/february.md

 Some questions require a yes or no answer and others require a code example.
 Please use Markdown to write your answers and [read the code submission details](/how-to-submit-your-code).

+Your code will be reviewed on Twitch March 28th (Sunday)

 ## Question 1
 Is multiple inheritance supported in PHP [yes/no]?